PhilippBehmer/docker_rapid7-collector/README.md

 ### Feedback & Improvments

+You can give feedback on the [Rapid7 Discuss Board](https://discuss.rapid7.com/t/insightidr-collector-in-a-docker-container/3483).

-Please [create an issue](https://github.com/PhilippBehmer/docker_rapid7-collector/issues) or send me a [pull request](https://github.com/PhilippBehmer/docker_rapid7-collector/pulls).
+For bugs and improvements please [create an issue](https://github.com/PhilippBehmer/docker_rapid7-collector/issues) or send a [pull request](https://github.com/PhilippBehmer/docker_rapid7-collector/pulls).

 ### How to create the image on your own